Our Beginnings

 You as a parent or carer are our customer and therefore have a strong input into every aspect of Under Fives.

-We welcome your comments and will consult with you on a regular basis through newsletters, meetings (social) and fund raising events.
+We welcome your comments and will consult with you on a regular basis through newsletters, termly reports, your child’s Learning Journey book and fund raising events.

 Our Policies

 We ensure that we have in place all policies required to provide a safe and secure and effective setting.
-All policies are reviewed and updated annually by the committee, or as and when the need arises.
+All policies are reviewed and updated annually by staff as and when the need arises.
 Our policies are available for you to view at any time.
 Please ask a member of staff.

 Our Team

-Our team is jointly led by 2 Managers, one who is a qualified teacher and our Forest School Leader together with one of our other three members of staff, all of whom are Level 3 qualified.
-We are also lucky to have two members of bank staff, both of whom are currently pursuing Early Years courses, to call upon should the need arise.
+Donna, our Manager, a qualified teacher & Forest School Leader alongside our Deputy Kate both are level 3 qualified.
+We are also lucky to have two members of bank staff – Katherine & Nicky, both of whom are currently pursuing Early Years courses, to call upon should the need arise.

 We understand the importance of having a strong and knowledgeable team and believe that continuous development is important to ensure that all staff are up to date with current legislation.